artydev/mvu/README.md

 [![](https://data.jsdelivr.com/v1/package/gh/artydev/mvu/badge)](https://www.jsdelivr.com/package/gh/artydev/mvu)

 MVU tries to follows the Model View Update pattern.
+The idea is to make the View a function of the State only.
+For now MVU does not use any reactivity.
+The View must be updated manually.
+But I will soon intregrate it.

 Here is an example :